11 Things You Should Never Keep in Your Glove Compartment

 Your glove compartment might seem like a convenient place to store important documents, but you should never leave anything with personal information like your home address there.
 “It’s just too easy for thieves to take your ID and use it to make phony credit cards, loan applications—you name it,” Frank Scafidi, a spokesman for the National Insurance Crime Bureau, told Carinsurancequotes.com.

 No one wants to get pulled over for speeding, but should that happen, you want to make sure you have your registration on you.
 That said, thieves can use the information to create fake registrations.
 Instead, keep a photocopy in your wallet or a picture of your registration on your phone.
 Atlanta police, for example, will accept a copy and then verify the information, according to Clark.com.
-Find out about 15 things you should never leave in your car.

 Likewise, don’t store your car’s title in your glove compartment.
 You wouldn’t need it in case of a collision or getting pulled over.
 And thieves could take yours and use it to create fake titles, Scafidi says.